finnp/theremin/readme.md

 ## write({freq: freq, gain: gain})

-set frequence and gain with an object. this is a write compatible write method.
+set frequence and gain with an object. this is a stream compatible write method.